-Leonie Little-Lex has a BFA in illustration (‘09) and a Masters of Arts in Teaching from the Massachusetts College of Art and Design (’12).
-She also teaches in Cambridge and is a returning instructor in the Massart Summer Youth Programs.
-She works in and teaches a variety of media; she specializes in both illustration and painting.
+Leonie Little-Lex has a BFA in Illustration and a Masters of Arts in Teaching from the Massachusetts College of Art and Design.
+She is a painter, printmaker and freelance illustrator, her recent work includes cartoon drawings for Hello Essay:

 George Summers received his BFA from UMass Dartmouth and has been working in batik for over 20 years.
-His work has been exhibited from Massachusetts to Key West, Florida.
-George's batik work is profiled in The Crafters Book of Angels and The Ultimate T-Shirt Book by Deborah Morgenthal, and was recently featured at the Society of Arts and Crafts in Boston.
+His work has been exhibited from Massachusetts to Key West, Florida and is profiled in The Crafters Book of Angels and The Ultimate T-Shirt Book by Deborah Morgenthal.
+By day, Summers works at the Society of Arts and Crafts as the Retail Manager.

-Steven Wilber is an independent multimedia fine artist, inspired by music, pop culture and his own world travels.
-Steven is an artist with a great interest in people and is always eager to share and hear new stories.
-His paintings are a reflection of such tales.
-Steven’s artwork has been in galleries and solo shows all along the East Coast since 2007.
-Based in the heart of Boston, Steven often works from his studio in Southern New Hampshire.
-Formerly a public school art teacher, Steven continues to teach inner city teens for Culture for Change, using art as a tool to educate on social justice.
-Steven teaches children's, teen and adult visual art and ceramic classes for the Brookline Arts Center.
-Steven believes in inspiring our future generations by enhancing creativity in an environment of positivity.
-Using art as an interdisciplinary tool to combine math, history and geography, the main goal of any lesson Steven teaches his students is to utilize their imagination and give them methods to think abstractly.
+Steven Wilber is an independent multimedia fine artist.
+His artwork has been in galleries and solo shows along the East Coast since 2007.
+Based in the heart of Boston, Wilber often works from his studio in Southern New Hampshire.
+Formerly a public school art teacher, he continues to teach inner city teens in Culture for Change.
+Using art as an interdisciplinary tool to combine math, history and geography, the main goal of any lesson Wilber teaches his students is to utilize their imagination and give them methods to think abstractly.